Michaeltaoma/CPEN502-Assignments/report/assignment3/REPORT_QIU.md

 The third option combines the previous two architectures, give neural networks as inputs, and output single Q value.
 If we have n actions, this model will use n neural networks to compute the Q value for each action.

-Comparing these 3 architectures, we chose the third one to implement to get the better result.
-The reason is that, option 1 is an easier implementation, but combining the state and action together may result in issues which will reduce the model accuracy.
+Comparing these 3 architectures, there are pros and cons for all three options.
+Option 1 is an easier implementation, but combining the state and action together may result in issues which will reduce the model accuracy.
 The option 2 may converges differently for each action, which may lead to unexpected behaviours when combining several actions.
-The option 3 is a little complicated, but it will be more accurate since we use one NN for one action.
+The option 3 is a little complicated and time consuming, but it may be more accurate since we use one NN for one action.
+We implemented three architectures but we chose the second one to generate graphs using in the report.

 #### b) Show (as a graph) the results of training your neural network using the contents of the LUT from Part 2.
 Your answer should describe how you found the hyper-parameters which worked best for you (i.e. momentum, learning rate, number of hidden neurons).
 Provide graphs to backup your selection process.
 Compute the RMS error for your best results.
 (5 pts)